-Occasionally you see a Boardwalk Empire man wearing a hat.
-Popular hats of the time were the Homburg, the Bowler or Derby, the Fedora and for summer the straw Boater or Panama hat.
-Lower classes, working classes and casual sporty outfits required an 8 panel cap instead, sometimes called a Newsboy or Gatsby cap.
-Peaky Blinders gang almost always wore a cap instead of a felt hat, reflecting their social status.
-You can read all about 1920’s men’s hats styles here.
+Occasionally, you see a Boardwalk Empire man wearing a hat.
+Popular hats of the time were the Homburg, the Bowler (Derby), the Fedora, and for summer the straw Boater or Panama hat.
+Lower classes, working classes, and casual sporty outfits required an 8-panel cap instead, sometimes called a Newsboy or Gatsby cap.
+The Peaky Blinders gang almost always wore a cap instead of a felt hat, reflecting their social status.
+You can read all about 1920’s men’s hat styles here.

-Men’s iconic shoes of the 1920s were two toned, brown and white, spectator shoes.
+The iconic men’s shoes of the 1920s were two toned, brown and white spectator shoes.
 These were best with casual suits and sport clothes.
-In the opening credits, you see Nucky wearing dark two tone wingtip shoes- a sign of his class and fashion-forwardness.
+In the opening credits, you see Nucky wearing dark two tone wingtip shoes – a sign of his class and fashion-forwardness.
 Get those exact shoes here.

-Lace up boots were still worn by working classes and some older gentlement but if you were a high class gangster you wore spats.
-Learn the history of mens shoes and spats here.
+Lace up boots were still worn by working classes and some older gentlemen, but if you were a high class gangster, then you wore spats.
+Learn the history of men’s shoes and spats here.

 More Gangster Clothing Ideas:

-Nucky Thompson and his gang of gangster are not the only styles you can emulate.
+Nucky Thompson and his gangsters are not the only styles you can emulate.
 Click on the photo above or here for more ideas on creating a 1920s men’s look.

-Now that you know what to look for you can raid your closet, head to the thrift store, or look at all of the new 1920s style men’s clothes I have found online for you.
-Here are some basics to get you started.
+Now that you know what to look for, you can raid your closet, head to the thrift store, or look at all of the new 1920s style men’s clothes I have found online for you.
 Use the 1920s menu above for more men’s 1920s clothing options: